Sumanth484/Static-Websites-Hosting-AWS/README.md

 # Web-Applications-HTML-CSS-JS-
+### Host any of the above web applications using AWS EC2 by following below steps.
-Repo consists of static web applications developed using HTML,CSS and JS Follow the below steps to deploy and host any static web appliication using Apache server in EC2 instance.
+Repo consists of static web applications developed using HTML,CSS and JS.
+Follow the below steps to deploy and host any static web appliication using Apache server in EC2 instance.

 # Steps to Deploy a Static Website on an EC2 Instance Using Apache2